Corbeno/loggy-server/README.md

 ```bash
 docker-compose up -d
 ```
+> Note: You can run the above command without -d to see the live output for debugging

 # Notes
 Any passwords that are required to run should be put in .env.
 Any other config file should be considered readable by anyone.